Joining the Family

-We have a lot of mods on our RUST Servers, even though some are supposed to auto wipe the data when we make a new make.
-They usually don’t.
-For example, Backpack mod doesn’t always delete the data and people start a new wipe with what they had in there from the previous map.
+We have a lot of plugins on our RUST Servers, even though some are supposed to auto wipe the data when we make a new map, they usually don’t.
+For example, the backpack mod doesn’t always delete the data and people start a new wipe with what they had in there from the previous map.
 So to make sure this doesn’t happen, we need to clear the data folders of specific plugins manually.
-We must also run a few commands once or twice to ensure it clears the information.
-XP and TCLimiter, for example.
+We must also run a few commands once or twice to ensure it clears the information – XP, for example.

 STEP 1 – Running Wipe Commands